Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

     1. Inspect the generated `scsd_cfg.json` file.

-        Ensure that the following are true before running the `cray scsd` command in the following strep:
+        Ensure that the following are true before running the `cray scsd` command in the following step:

        - The component name (xname) looks valid/appropriate.
          - Limit the `scsd_cfg.json` file to `NodeBMCs` that have had the `StatefulReset` action applied to them.